barteljan/VISPER/README.md

 ```

 As you might guess, it's completly irrelevant where our UINavigationController lives, it would also be possible to put
-it in an UITabbarController or an UISplitViewController, VISPER will just use the last UINavigationController given to it
+it in an UITabbarController or an UISplitViewController.
+VISPER will just use the last UINavigationController given to it
 by the visperApp.add(controllerToNavigate:) method.

-It will not retain it for!
+It will not retain it for you!
 So if it becomes unretained, it will be gone and VISPER will complain about knowing no
 UINavigationController to use!

 Your WireframeApp is now initialised and eager to route, but it has no ViewController to create, so let's create a
-ViewFeature to provide some controller to show ...
+ViewFeature to create some action ...

 The controller can just be a POVC (Plain Old View Controller :sweat_smile: ), it doesn't have to know anything about VISPER.
 So let's create one: